Keep your hands warm while skiing

 I shall offer my thoughts... my experience and expertise:

-- I have had cold hands my entire life.
-I have poor circulation in my extremities (Reynaud's Syndrome).
+- I have suffered from a cold hands problem my entire life.
+I have poor circulation in my extremities (often referred to as Raynaud's Syndrome).

 - I am the owner and head designer of a ski glove company whose focus is making gloves that are super warm without forgetting about the importance of optimum dexterity.